hekonsek/dkr/readme.md

 In order to install command from DKR catalog use the following command:

 ```
-$ sudo dkr cmd install packer
+$ dkr cmd install terraform
+Command terraform installed.
+Bash alias for command terraform was added to ~/.bashrc file.
+Please run the following command to reload your shell: . ~/.bashrc
 ```

-For example the command above installs HashiCorp Packer.
+For example the command above installs HashiCorp Terraform.
 You can check if installation was successful by executing the installed command:

 ```
-$ packer version
+$ terraform version
-Packer v1.6.1
+Terraform v0.13.2
 ```

 ## Installation